 There’s likely going to be some more activity in this area in the coming months so, as they say, watch this space.

-It’s been a while since the ol’ acknowledgement report got any love, and in that time we got a good chunk of feedback about what we did wrong when we first built it.
-Here’s the upgrades:
+It’s been a while since the ol’ acknowledgment report got any love, and in that time we got a good chunk of feedback about what we did wrong when we first built it.
+Here are the upgrades:

 One thing; since the locations security update we’ve had a couple of users reporting that they can’t pick any users on the Acknowledgement report.
 Don’t worry; it’s actually doing what it’s supposed to- your users need a home location in order to be found in that report.
 Here’s a help article on it.

-There were two noteable updates to the knowledgebase this month, both off the back of some user requests (so keep ‘em coming!).
+There were two notable updates to the knowledge base this month, both off the back of some user requests (so keep ‘em coming!).

 We’d started getting some feedback around businesses wanting more detail captured during an initial incident report.
-Rather than expand the incident form however, we’ve introduced a new system which allows you to configure your incident report form to include the ‘Add Incident Participant’ and even ‘Answer Template’ sections as part of a reporting wizard.
+Rather than expand the incident form, however, we’ve introduced a new system that allows you to configure your incident report form to include the ‘Add Incident Participant’ and even ‘Answer Template’ sections as part of a reporting wizard.

 Part of the incident reporting feedback we’d received was also around making sure, not only that admins could choose the order of requested details, but also, have control over who sees the additional forms and under what circumstances.

 For example, using the wizard builder, you can now offer up a specific incident template if the incident was recorded as a ‘Safety’ incident or a different template if it’s a ‘Quality’ incident.
 AND you can also have the option of showing that only to users who meet certain criteria, such as, their role must be ‘Manager’.

 If you set it up and how you set it up is entirely up to you; the system was designed to be as malleable as possible in order to meet the needs of a wide range of businesses, without impacting those who choose not to use it.